Jupita-io/javascript/README.md

 ## Overview
 Jupita is an API product that provides deep learning powered touchpoint analytics.
-Within the SDK documentation, `messageType` refers to which user the utterance is from. `messageType` 0 = `touchpoint`, and `messageType` 1 = `input`, although these labels are handled by the SDK.
+Within the SDK documentation, `MessageType` refers to which user the utterance is from. `MessageType` 0 = `Touchpoint`, and `MessageType` 1 = `Input`, although these labels are handled by the SDK.

-The required parameters for the APIs include setting `messageType`, along with assigning an `touchpointId` + `inputId` to be passed - how this is structured or deployed is completely flexible and customizable.
+The required parameters for the APIs include setting `MessageType`, along with assigning an `touchpointId` + `inputId` to be passed - how this is structured or deployed is completely flexible and customizable.
 Please note when assigning the `touchpointId` that no data will be available for that particular touchpoint until the touchpoint has sent at least 1 utterance via the `dump` API.

 ## APIs